Do You Believe? Part 2

 “For us, baby.
-I’m having financial troubles, though minor right now, that’s subject to change at any given moment.”
+I’m having financial troubles, though minor right now, that’s subject to change.”

 “You just said I have a great idea, but it’s not great enough for you to take a chance on, a chance that could eliminate your financial troubles completely.”